zhuanglinsheng/zhuanglinsheng.github.io/_posts/2022-03-22-Manjaro-Settings.md

 <br><br>

+This is a record of the basis settings after installing Manjaro, a linux distribution.
+Most of the operations should be consistent with other distros, with a minore difference in package management (Manjaro uses pacman).

-Afrer installation, how to select the mirrors by country and update the system?
+Afrer installation, how to select the mirrors by country and update your system?

 ```
 sudo pacman-mirrors --country Singapore